vidarr/ringbuffer/readme.md

 ```

+First of all, this documenation does something really well - it sticks to the
+principle that the documentation should be as close to the things it documents
+as possible.
+What does this mean?
+First of all, the the interface (in code) should
+not be separated from its documentation, that is for C, the documenation for
+an interface that is defined in a file `my_api.h` should be *within the header*.
+Secondly, the documentation for a function should be next to the function
+prototype.
+It is even better, if you don't just add documenting comments, but use
+a documentation tool, like doxygen or javadoc (depending on the language).

-Hm, the function is sort of documented, but honestly, was it worth the typing?
+Apart from that, the function is sort of documented, but honestly, was the
+documentation worth the typing?

 Bearing all that in mind, and add the fact that developers are, just like anybody,
 lazy and neither want to write documentation nor want to read through lengthily